 Meeker Drawing Room

-This “period” room would have been used as the Meeker’s drawing-room.
+This “period” room would have been used as the drawing room.
 Guests would have been shown to this room upon arrival, and as such, it was known as the “best room” for its fine display of possessions.
 This is the room where ladies would “withdraw” after dinner, while the men would remain in the dining room possibly to enjoy cigars and talk.
 It was used for weddings, christenings, and funerals, as well as what would today be called a family room.
-The drawing room is where families would gather to read, do sewing, play piano, and enjoy cards and other games.
+The drawing room is where families would gather to read, do sewing, play piano, and enjoy cards or other games.

-- Cherry Candle Stand – ca 1810 – made by Roswell Caulkins, Berlin Township 1809 – 1823
+Cherry Candle Stand – (ca 1810) made by Roswell Caulkins, Berlin Township 1809 – 1823.